overlay-market/OIPs/notes/note-3.md

 Assume our initial liquidity mining phase is successful, and we're able to bootstrap $20M+ in liquidity on spot markets for the OVL-ETH pair.
 A [manipulation-resistant TWAP](note-2) on ETH-OVL can then be offered as an additional market to trade on Overlay.
 There are significant benefits to this:

-1. I can lever up on OVL price exposure using OVL on Overlay.
+1. We can lever up on OVL price exposure using OVL on Overlay.

-2. I can hedge away some price exposure to OVL on my other Overlay positions by longing the ETH-OVL feed (inverse market) with appropriate leverage.
+2. We can hedge away some price exposure to OVL on other Overlay positions by longing the ETH-OVL feed (inverse market) with appropriate leverage.

 The second point is key to understanding how we'll construct this "portfolio" of positions.